Privacy Statement/Policy

 • And, only in California currently, a right to bring a private action to protect your data.

-Access to Specific Information and Data Portability Rights
+Know and Access to Specific Information and Data Portability Rights

 Residents of certain U.S. states, such as California, for example, have the right to request that we disclose certain information to you about our collection and use of your personal information over the past 12 months.
 Once we receive and confirm your verifiable consumer request (if we can), we will disclose to you: